');

 About Kiron, IA

-Kiron is a small community in Iowa with a population of 247 residents.
-The median household income is $50,781 per year, which is near the national average.
-The median age in Kiron is 39.6 years.
+Kiron is a small community located in Iowa with a population of 247 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $50,781 per year, which is 32% below the national median of $75,149.
+The median age of 39.6 years is close to the US median age of 38.9 years.

 Cost of Living in Kiron, IA